Vyral/willie-miranda-recruiting/_posts/2020-12-29-we-can-help-you-set-your-goals.md

 * Agents who write down their goals for the year and already have a plan in place to make them happen.
 * Agents who won’t write down their goals and never will.
-* Agents who want to write down their goals, but can’t due to a sort of writer’s block.
+* Agents who want to write down their goals but can’t due to a sort of writer’s block.

-To that last group of agents, I say that maybe planning out a whole year is a bit too much; **maybe you should read “The 12-Week Year” by Brian Moran**.
+To that last group of agents, I say that maybe planning out a whole year is a bit too much; **perhaps you should read “The 12-Week Year” by Brian Moran**.
 The book dissects how to plan your goals in 12-week sprints, and many people have found it to be an effective strategy.

 With that in mind, **I’m offering you a free, 30-minute business strategy call**.
 No matter where you are, whether you’re planning goals or just need to tweak them a little, I’d be more than happy to help you. <u><a target="_blank" rel="noopener" href="https://ultimaterealestatesuccessblueprint.com/strategy-call">Click here</a></u> to sign up for your free call, and we’ll reach out to you to set up a time.